Siziksu/JavaAsyncObject/README.md

 AsyncObject for Java with an usage demonstration.

-Developed using the [JetBrains IntelliJ IDEA] (https://www.jetbrains.com/idea/) IDE.

 ## How it works this object

 This object can run actions in background using threads.
 Can also be executed with an Executor (ThreadPoolExecutor, ExecutorService).
 It uses 4 functions (Functional Interfaces):

 1. Action (required)
 2. Success (optional)
-3. Error (optional)
+3. Fail (optional)
 4. Done (optional)

-This object will run the `action()` method in a new thread.
-Once the `Action` is finished, it will give feedback through the `done()` method.
-If we want to get track of the response we will use the `Success` method.
-And if we want to get track of the possible errors with the `Action` we will use the `Error` method.
+This object will run the `action()` function in a new thread.
+Once finished, it will give feedback through the `done()` function.
+If we want to get track of the response and the possible errors we will use the `subscribe()` method.
 Except the `Action` method, all are optional.

 __Examples__: